 After you choose a major or decide you need a little more time to explore your options, the courses you take will be tailored to your degree path.
 While there are some credits that everyone takes no matter what major they choose, what you learn in college starts with declaring your major.
 From there your courses will be things you're interested in.
 That doesn't mean you won't be doing hard work, but it does mean you're more likely to be passionate about what you're learning.

 SEMO does not have weighted classes like many high schools do.
 In general, 90-100 is an A, and it doesn’t matter the difficulty of the class.
 Some classes will curve your grade, but it depends on the professor.
 Your high school GPA is not calculated into your college GPA, so you have a clean slate.
 If you took dual credit, however, this is calculated into your overall GPA.
 Also, no one is checking your grades.
 Report cards won’t be sent home to your parents regarding your grades; it is on you to keep yourself responsible and on the right track.
 There are many resources you can utilize in college if you feel yourself falling behind in your classes; tutoring and your professor’s office hours are the most common.

-For high school lunches, you either have to bring your own from home or choose from two options.
-College provides much more choices for food on campus and off campus.
+For high school lunches, you either have to bring your own from home or choose from limited options.
+College provides more choices for food on campus and off campus.
 You can cook, eat in the dining hall, or choose to eat out.
-There’s no specified break for you to do this; you do it whenever you can/ want.
+There’s no specified break for you to do this; you do it whenever you can/want.
 Mealtimes are also a great time to hang out with your friends in college.
-Often, you can head to the on-campus dining places and leave with one of your friends that’s already there.
+Often, you can head to the on-campus dining places and leave with one of your friends who's already there.